Ted Cook

 So should floors be darker or lighter than walls?
 After spending years in the flooring business, from working with my parents at our shop "Carpet Mart" as a teenager, to now, as part owner of ReallyCheapFloors.com, I’ve seen firsthand that both combinations work in different situations.
 Understanding undertones, leveraging natural light, and considering the specific details of your space are crucial.

 What’s essential is finding a combination that makes your home truly your own.
-If you need more expert advice, reach out to our friendly team at (604) 568-4855.
+If you need more expert advice, reach out to our friendly team at1-800-253-2728.
 Whether it's dark, rich hardwoods with airy walls, or something brighter and more uplifting, creating a harmonious flow within your home always involves those final personal touches.
 So have some fun, explore possibilities and create the spaces you’ll love spending time in.

 Related Products

-Gray Vinyl Pinelog Wide LVP Plank
+Gray Vinyl Pinelog Wide LVP Plank SALE PRICE: $1.69

 Price: